 A small infrared-emitting strip beneath the screen, coupled with a camera and a pinch of software, enables the laptop to recognise your eye movements.

 Game developers have to actively slot this feature into their titles, but having briefly tried it ourselves, we think it has the potential to add an extra level of immersion - as long as it’s not crammed in as a gimmick.

 5) Built to last

-There are no two ways about it - these laptops are BIG.
-Despite being a little thinner than last year’s models, you’re still not going to want to cart them around on your shoulders all day.
-Still, their chassis’ have been reinforced with metal, making them incredibly tough and solid.
+There are no two ways around it - these laptops are Big.
+Despite being a little thinner than lat year’s models, you’re still not going to want to cart them around on your shoulders all day.
+Still, their chassis’ have been reinforced with metal, making them incredibly touch and solid.

-While they’re built like tanks, Alienware’s still thrown in its traditional flair – plenty of customisable shining light strips as well as a backlit keyboard and trackpad – to keep fans of pretty flashing lights occupied.
+While they’re built like tanks, Alienware’s still thrown in its traditional flair, with plenty of customisable shining light strips, a backlit keyboard and trackpad, to keep fans of pretty flashing lights occupied.